Many companies talk a big game about valuing collaboration, but how does that really help push innovation?

 Our customer satisfaction, operations and technology teams worked together to develop a temperature control algorithm to incorporate real-time weather data for the package’s destination and during travel to predict how many ice packs each box would need during shipping.
 In addition to reducing the package’s weight, it’s helped us make sure that our delicious ingredients reach our customers in the perfect condition.

-HS2 Solutions is a design and technology firm that works with brands on everything from custom software development and UX design to marketing strategy and data analytics.
-To help spread knowledge throughout the organization, founder and president Keith Schwartz said, HS2 has developed workflows to connect employees closely with people both inside and outside their own departments.
+Bounteous is a design and technology firm that works with brands on everything from custom software development and UX design to marketing strategy and data analytics.
+To help spread knowledge throughout the organization, founder and president Keith Schwartz said, Bounteous has developed workflows to connect employees closely with people both inside and outside their own departments.

 With our clients, we collaborate across different dimensions of our engagements, for instance during strategy definition, design ideation and possibly co-development.
 Our people tend to have deep experience, which gives them confidence and an intellectual curiosity that allows them to explore new thoughts and ideas.
 The second thing that sets us apart is the degree of transparency we have with our clients.
 We strive to be long-term trusted advisors, and you can only develop a level of trust with clients when you operate with great transparency.